Rachel Crow

 Rachel Kelly Crow (born January 23, 1998) is an American singer and actress.
-Born in Mead, Colorado, she participated in the first season of the American version of The X Factor in 2011, where she finished in fifth place.
+Born in Mead, Colorado, she participated in the first season of the American version of The X Factor in 2011, where she was the ninth contestant eliminated.
 Following her elimination, she contacted Walt Disney for possible roles in future Disney productions.
 This resulted in her appearing in multiple television shows and films, including BrainSurge, Inside Edition, Big Time Rush, Figure It Out, The Wendy Williams Show and Fred: The Show.
 Crow released her first and eponymous extended play (EP) in June 2012.

 Career

 2011: The X Factor

 Crow auditioned for the first season of the US version of The X Factor in 2011 with the song "Mercy" (2008) by Duffy.
-She reached the live shows and finished in fifth place in the quarter-final after competing in the sing-off with Marcus Canty and when the result went to deadlock.
+She reached the live shows and was eliminated in the quarter-final after competing in the sing-off with Marcus Canty when the result went to deadlock.